Easter: Early Christianity

 The Last Supper (1495–1498).
 Mural, tempera on gesso, pitch and mastic, 700 x 880 cm (22.9 x 28.8 ft).
 In the Santa Maria delle Grazie Church, Milan, Italy, it is Leonardo da Vinci's dramatic interpretation of Jesus' last meal before death.
 The Last Supper celebrated by Jesus and his disciples.
 The early Christians, too, would have celebrated this meal to commemorate Jesus's death and subsequent resurrection.

 As the Gospels assert that both the crucifixion and resurrection of Jesus occurred during the week of Passover, the first Christians timed the observance of the annual celebration of the resurrection in relation to Passover.
 Direct evidence for a more fully formed Christian festival of Pascha (Easter) begins to appear in the mid-2nd century.
 Perhaps the earliest extant primary source referring to Easter is a mid-2nd-century Paschal homily attributed to Melito of Sardis, which characterizes the celebration as a well-established one.
 Evidence for another kind of annually recurring Christian festival, those commemorating the martyrs, began to appear at about the same time as the above homily.

 While martyrs' days (usually the individual dates of martyrdom) were celebrated on fixed dates in the local solar calendar, the date of Easter was fixed by means of the local Jewish lunisolar calendar.
-This is consistent with the celebration of Easter having entered Christianity during its earliest, Jewish period, but does not leave the question free of doubt.
+This is consistent with the celebration of Easter having entered Christianity during its earliest, Jewish period.

 Date

-Easter and the holidays that are related to it are moveable feasts, in that they do not fall on a fixed date in the Gregorian or Julian calendars (both of which follow the cycle of the sun and the seasons).
+Easter and holidays related to it are moveable feasts, in that they do not fall on a fixed date in the Gregorian or Julian calendars (both of which follow the cycle of the sun and the seasons).
 Instead, the date for Easter is determined on a lunisolar calendar similar to the Hebrew calendar.